Read our latest Annual Report!

 The National Action Alliance for Suicide Prevention is advancing the National Strategy for Suicide Prevention.
 Below are some examples of current life-saving Action Alliance initiatives:

 - Changing the public conversation around suicide and suicide prevention.
-The Action Alliance will soon release the Action Alliance Framework for Successful Messaging to engage the media, national leaders, and the suicide prevention field in changing public narratives around suicide and suicide prevention to ones that promote social support, connectedness, treatment, hope, resilience, and recovery.
+The Action Alliance has released the Action Alliance Framework for Successful Messaging to engage the media, national leaders, and the suicide prevention field in changing public narratives around suicide and suicide prevention to ones that promote social support, connectedness, treatment, hope, resilience, and recovery.

 - Transforming health care delivery for individuals at highest risk for suicide.
 The Action Alliance has recruited “early adopters” from health care systems to participate in a breakthrough collaborative effort to transform care to prevent suicide.
 The Action Alliance has created a toolkit to help these and other systems adopt a “Zero Suicide” approach to suicide care.
 More information can be found at zerosuicide.com.